 At Pawshake, pet welfare and safety is our number-one priority.

-We expect no less than the highest standards of professional and responsible practice amongst our pet sitting community, including complying with any laws and regulations pertaining to pet sitting and all related services on Pawshake.
+We expect no less than the highest standards of professional and responsible practice amongst our pet sitting community, including complying to local and state laws and by laws pertaining to pet sitting and all related services on Pawshake.